BLUE HORIZON 1261

 Ivy curtseyed with a giggle.
-"Thahnk yew, kind sur," she replied.
+"Thahnk yew, kind sur," she replied in kind.
 Jiro laughed aloud and Durant smiled at the playful exchange.
 The cougar gestured the grizzly forward and introduced him to the diminutive lynx while Merlin pulled Samantha off to the side.

 "What's up?" he asked in a quiet whisper.

 Samantha's eyes were smiling as she tried to keep her voice down, but a warning klaxon went off at a nearby launch pad as another ship fired its thrusters to take off from the spaceport.
-"I received a call from my administrative assistant at the office that I'm needed right away.
-It seems that Master Tristan requires me to return to Sillon for urgent family business.
-I need to return to my apartment, change clothes, and then report in to my office to make the arrangements for a year-long absence."
+"I received a call from Ms. Holden’s administrative assistant that she is needed right away.
+It seems that her Master requires her return to Sillon for urgent family business.
+She will need to return to her apartment, change clothes, and then report in to the office to make the arrangements to pack up her apartment for a year-long absence."

 Merlin tried to keep the smirk off his face.
-"When do you 'leave' for Sillon?" he asked.
+"When does she leave for Sillon?" he asked.